Photonic time crystals: Theory and applications: Eigenmodes in PTCs

 The $\pm$ signs determine the sign of the imaginary part of the eigenfrequency.
 These solutions correspond to the forbidden bands (momentum bandgaps) of the PTC.
 The band edges occur when $|A+D| = 2$.

 To plot the complex solutions of the band structure, we choose $\varepsilon_1=5$ and $\varepsilon_2=1$, $t_1=t_2=T_{\rm m}/2$.
 For a given real $k$, the eigenfrequencies $\omega$ are generally complex.
 The real and imaginary parts of $\omega$ are calculated using Eqs.~(\ref{eq: dispersionrelation})-(\ref{eq: complex1}) and are shown in Fig.~\ref{Fig:ABCDsbandstructure}.
+The plot was created using Code~2 attached as Supplementary Material~\cite{code2}.
 Unlike sinusoidal modulation, where only one bandgap appears, stepwise modulation generates a series of bandgaps.
 The next section discusses the physical meaning of the complex eigenfrequency.

 Using the transfer matrix method, it is also possible to extract the amplitudes of each harmonic for a given eigenmode, that is $E_{p,n} (\omega_{\rm F})$ in Eq.~\r{generalzurita}.
 In the plane-wave expansion method, the calculation of the harmonics spectrum is straightforward, as the eigenmode can be directly obtained by finding the eigenvector of Eq.~(\ref{eq:MATRIXFVEC}).
 In contrast, when the ABCD-matrix technique is used, calculating the harmonic spectrum becomes not so straightforward, but can be computed by Fourier transforming the eigenfield in one temporal unit cell $T_{\rm m}$ of the PTC.
 Next, we briefly introduce the method to calculate the eigenmode.